Selling Gifted Property vs. Selling Inherited Property

 Simplify & optimize your US taxes with Bright!Tax

 As US expat tax specialists, we know how complicated taxes can get for Americans abroad — especially when factoring in things like property sales.
+After helping thousands of clients in hundreds of countries around the world, we have the knowledge and experience needed to file and minimize your US taxes.

 Leave your tax worries to experts